davesag/mock-req-res/README.md

 ## Mocking `res`.

 To test a route controller or middleware function you also need to mock a response object.

-Do this with
+Do this with:

 ```
 const res = mockResponse(options)